pybop-team/PyBOP/joss/paper.md

 ![Optimiser convergence using various cost (left) and likelihood (right) functions and the L-BFGS-B algorithm. \label{fig:convergence-min-max}](figures/joss/converge.png){ width=100% }

-We now show example optimiser convergence of various algorithms against the same model and two parameters, across several categories: gradient-based methods in \autoref{fig:optimiser-inference} (left), evolutionary strategies in \autoref{fig:optimiser-inference1} (middle) and (meta)heuristics in \autoref{fig:optimiser-inference} (right) using a mean-squared-error cost function.
+We now show example optimiser convergence of various algorithms against the same model and two parameters, across several categories: gradient-based methods in \autoref{fig:optimiser-inference1} (left), evolutionary strategies in \autoref{fig:optimiser-inference1} (middle) and (meta)heuristics in \autoref{fig:optimiser-inference1} (right) using a mean-squared-error cost function.
 We also show cost functions and solution iterations in \autoref{fig:optimiser-inference2}, with the three rows showing the gradient-based optimisers (top), evolution strategies (middle), and (meta)heuristics (bottom).
 Note that the performance of the optimiser depends on the cost environment, initial guess or prior, and corresponding hyperparameters for each specific problem.

 ![Convergence in parameter values for several optimisation algorithms provided by `PyBOP`.  \label{fig:optimiser-inference1}](figures/joss/optimisers_parameters.png){ width=100% }